 Ever since we founded the company in 2015, every single person working at CharlieHR has received unlimited, fully-paid holiday days – no matter your role, and no questions asked.
-That policy has been in place since Day 1 of the Charlie journey, and over that time we have flown the flag for unlimited holiday pretty passionately.
+That policy has been in place since Day 1 of the Charlie journey, and over that time we have flown the flag for unlimited holidays pretty passionately.

-A couple of months ago, we decided to review that policy in depth, sitting down with our team leads to learn more about how it was affecting everyone at Charlie.
+In 2018, we decided to review that policy in depth, sitting down with our team leads to learn more about how it was affecting everyone at Charlie.
 I reached out to the COOs of over 50 other startups, asking them how they chose to run their holiday policies and why.

 Why did we offer unlimited holiday in the first place?

-There's also an empowerment aspect to this.
+There was also an empowerment aspect to this.
 That wasn't immediately obvious to us from the start, but it became clearer as time went on – extending this amount of trust to our team invited them to take ownership of the company's future.
 It made it clear that Charlie wasn't just their employer, but something they were responsible for taking care of.

-And finally...
-I've just always hated the idea of someone missing out on an incredible, once-in-a-lifetime experience because of a holiday allowance.
+And finally, I've just always hated the idea of someone missing out on an incredible, once-in-a-lifetime experience because of a holiday allowance.
 That's just not what life is about.

-Why unlimited holiday doesn't work
+Why an unlimited holiday policy did not work for us

-1) High performers will perform highly
+1) High performers performed highly

 Put simply – a lot of people just weren't taking enough holiday.